 If you subscribe to a level and later decide to upgrade to a higher tier, log into your account and and click which tier you want to upgrade to.
 This will prompt you to submit payment for the difference in price.

-The monthly subscription allows you up to 30 designs per month.
+2. The monthly subscription allows you up to 30 designs per month.
 Each month that you remain subscribed and pay the monthly fee, you will receive 30 uses for that month.
 No uses are brought forward to the next month.
+The minimum term for monthly subscriptions is three months.

 With TCD, you pay for 'uses' of the design tool.
 A new design project will count as one of these uses.